PetrBelecky/100-days-of-code/log.md

 ## Log

+### Day 18 (2019-30-01)
+Dived into DOM events.
+Done some [easy practice](https://github.com/PetrBelecky/bootcamp-excercises/tree/master/day-14-javascript/timers-practice) and made a [simple calculator](https://github.com/PetrBelecky/bootcamp-excercises/tree/master/day-14-javascript/calculator-advanced).

+### Day 17 (2019-29-01)
+Finished some exercises targeted on DOM manipulation from previous days and tried to move on with my portfolio page.
+Brokedown a file structure according to Sass atomicity principle a finished a footer.
+Still struggling with the colors though.

 ### Day 16 (2019-28-01)
 Refresher and practice for JavaScript if/else statements and some ES6 arrow functions, also [practiced a DOM manipulation](https://github.com/PetrBelecky/bootcamp-excercises/tree/master/day-12-javascript).